fuhaooo/boring-game/README.md

 #### Starknet Foundry version

-To ensure the proper functioning of the tests on scaffold-stark, your `Starknet Foundry` version must be `0.41.0`.
+To ensure the proper functioning of the tests on Boring Game, your `Starknet Foundry` version must be `0.41.0`.
 To accomplish this, first check your `Starknet Foundry` version:

 ```sh
 snforge --version